PyO3/pyo3/guide/src/class.md

 ## Inheritance

 By default `PyObject` is used as default base class.
-To override default base class `base` parameter for `py::class` needs to be used.
+To override default base class `base` parameter for `class` needs to be used.
 Value is full path to base class.
 `__new__` method accepts `PyRawObject` object. `obj` instance must be initialized with value of custom class struct.
 Subclass must call parent's `__new__` method.